A 1710 know-how

 Our slow refrigerated fermentation process is combined with the use of specific strains of yeasts.
 The cooling system creates deeper aromas by allowing the yeasts to thrive.

-The A1710 agricultural white rums are distilled in a Charente copper still.
+A 1710 agricultural white rums are distilled in a Charentais still.
 A 7-tray distillation column, also made of copper, has been incorporated into this bare-heated still, known as ‘La Belle Aline’.
 The presence of copper generates a saponification effect (the interaction between copper and vapours) imparting a different flavour to the distilled wines.

 An ancestral yet modern process.